Download the Duo mobile app:

 Phone call to a number

-You can also use a hardware token such as the DUO keys.
-This is a thumb-drive sized fob that you must carry with you.
+Log in using a passcode that is generated by a hardware token.
+A hardware token is a thumb-drive sized fob that you must carry with you.
 Please contact the IST Service Desk to inquire about getting one.

 Android: the current version of Duo Mobile supports Android 7.0 and greater.
 Duo recommends upgrading to the most recent version of Android available for your device.
 We cannot ensure compatibility of Duo Mobile with custom variants or distributions of Android.